 DICOM is a cooperative standard.
 Connectivity works because producers cooperate in testing via scheduled public demonstrations, over the Internet, and during private test sessions.
 Every major diagnostic medical-imaging vendor in the world has incorporated the standard into its product design, and most are actively participating in the enhancement of the standard.
 Most biomedical professional societies throughout the world support and participate in the enhancement of this standard.

-Proposed standards are developed by working groups reporting to the Committee and are approved by the members of the Committee.
-Standards are published by the secretariat and are international in scope.
+Proposed updates to the standard are developed by working groups reporting to the Committee and are approved by the members of the Committee.
+The Standard is published by the secretariat and are international in scope.
 The Committee is proactive to assure compatibility with related standards developed by other standards-developing and coordinating bodies such as ANSI, CEN, HL7, IEC, ISO and JIRA.

 The goal of the IHE initiative is to stimulate integration of healthcare information resources to improve clinical care.
 IHE develops and publishes detailed frameworks for implementing established data standards to meet specific healthcare needs, and supports testing, demonstration and educational activities to promote the deployment of these frameworks by vendors and users.

-VISUS is member of IHE International and an early member and sponsor of the IHE-Europe member organization as well as co-founder of the German IHE group.
+VISUS is member of IHE International and an early member and sponsor of the IHE-Europe regional deployment organization as well as co-founder of the German IHE national deployment organization.
 VISUS takes part at the European Connectathons continuously.
 The results can be found on the IHE-Europe Website: www.ihe-europe.net.